Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/JS-Request.md

 ---

-### Authentication
+### SDK Configiuration

-The following script is required to submit the authentication of the JS:
+The following code snippet shows how to create and initialise the SDK configuration which is required by the SDK:

 ```javascript